Tag: fintech

 Where the Media Missed the Move

 Traditional media still audits facts while the real market arbitrages meaning.
 By framing each controversy as a binary truth check, journalism mistook the symptom for the system.
-The real story is not whether a claim is true but how fast it spreads, who amplifies it, and how that circulation converts into political capital.
+The real story is not whether a claim is true.
+It is about how fast it spreads.
+It concerns who amplifies it.
+Additionally, it is about how that circulation converts into political capital.
 The press became the liquidity provider to the very narratives it sought to contain.

 Updating the Investor Map